uselagoon/lagoon/docs/using-lagoon-advanced/setting-up-xdebug-with-lagoon.md

   `host.docker.internal (192.168.65.2:9003) open`.

-- When using Lando locally, in order to debug scripts run from the CLI you must first SSH into the cli container via `lando ssh`.
+- When using Lando locally, in order to debug scripts run from the CLI you must first SSH into the CLI container via `lando ssh`.
 You won’t be able to debug things by running `lando drush` or `lando php`.
 - You can enable the Xdebug log by setting the `XDEBUG_LOG` environment variable.
 Logs will be saved to `/tmp/xdebug.log`.